jasonstevens13/fitness-tracker/README.md

 ## Description
-  A node.js application that communicates with a SQL database, serving as a Content Management System.
-The use of which stores a company's workforce data.
-The database houses 3 tables - an employee table; a department table; and a role table.
-The user of this application may read and write to these tables in order to bring structure and uniformity to the company's employee management.

-  Future enhancements will include more functionality, such as delete functions and cleaner approaches to the same code.
+  A node.js application that links with an mLab database (mongo and use of mongoose npm).
+The app allows the user to store workouts and subsequent exercises for monitoring of goals.

+  Future enhancements: N/A.

+  Libraries/Technologies: JavaScript; Node.js; Express.js; MongoDB; Mongoose; Morgan; Heroku deploy (with Mlab instance of Mongo).

 ## Installation
-  The app is available by way of this GitHub repo (copy and save to your own machine).
-NPM Installs - The app itself requires some npms: console.table; inquirer; mysql; and dotenv is you choose.
+  The app is available for use online.
+To install, use this GitHub repo (copy and save to your own machine, requiring above technologies).

 ## Usage
-  The app demonstrates a real-world solution for a bare-bones employee management system.
-One could build from this application and furthermore create a user interface.
+  The app demonstrates a dynamic, real-world solution for a workout/exercise tracking; however; the project's intent is to exemplify successful use of mongo and mongoose.

 ## License
   ![MIT License](https://img.shields.io/badge/License-MIT-green)

 ## Contributing
-  Contributions/ideas are welcomed; email me.
+  N/A.

 ## Tests
-  Tests have note yet been written; however, the intent is to add tests that the developer may run.
-This will of course validate that the application will continue to perform as expected.
-When put in place, the tests will be ran via an 'npm run test' command.
+  N/A

 ## Questions
   ![Ask Me Anything!](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)